mdestaubin/virs/README.md

 * Within a few minutes processing should open.

 ## Contribution
-If you have any issues with our simulator please report to : http://virs.io/survey/
+If you have any issues with our simulator please report to: http://virs.io/survey/

 ## License